-Approved: ~
+Approved:

-Date: MAR ZO,
+Date: MAR 20, 2009

-Michael J. Ryan, Regional Director Great Plains Region Bureau of Reclamation approval of the an administrative trade ("swap") of an equal amount of capacity in the Fountain Valley Authority pipeline for (FVA) SDS capacity in the Project untreated water water pipeline and treatment plant.
-This trade would allow Fountain to use a portion of Colorado Springs' FVA capacity in Colorado trade for Springs' use of an equal
+Michael J. Ryan, Regional Director Great Plains Region Bureau of Reclamation approval of an administrative trade ("swap") of an equal amount of capacity in the Fountain Valley Authority pipeline (FVA) SDS capacity in the Project untreated water water pipeline and treatment plant.
+This trade would allow Fountain to use a portion of Colorado Springs' FVA capacity in Colorado trade for Springs' use of an equal amount of Fountain's capacity in the proposed SDS Project.